eth-cscs/DLA-Future/README.md

 - [GoogleTest](https://github.com/google/googletest) (optional; bundled) - unit testing
 - Doxygen (optional) - documentation

+## How to install DLA-Future with spack

+We provide a spack package DLA-Future that can be easily added to your own spack as follows:

+`spack repo add $DLAF_ROOT/spack`

+This will add a new repository with namespace `dlaf`.

+Example installation:

+`spack install dla-future ^intel-mkl`

+Notice that, for the package to work correctly, the HPX option `max_cpu_count` must be set accordingly to the platform, as it represents the maximum number of OS-threads.

+`spack install dla-future ^intel-mkl ^hpx max_cpu_count=256`

 ## How to use the library

 Using DLAF in a CMake project is extremely easy!